newsbubbles/twitch_dashboard_assistant/progress.md

 - Status assessment completed

 ## Notes
+- The Twitch API integration now supports comprehensive channel management including stream settings, chat moderation, and clips
+- EventSub functionality enables real-time notifications for stream events, follows, subscriptions, and more
+- New MCP tools provide streamlined access to the Twitch functionality in a convenient manner
-- The OBS integration now offers comprehensive control including scene management, sources, transitions, and media
+- The OBS integration offers comprehensive control including scene management, sources, transitions, and media
 - Sample workflows demonstrate an end-to-end stream lifecycle automation
-- Next focus will be completing the Twitch API integration
+- Next focus will be completing the State Machine workflow implementation
-- Testing strategy has been initiated with the OBS connection test
+- Following that, we'll work on Discord integration to enable community management features

 ---